 ‘I have been living the keto lifestyle for a while now and I am also a happy member of quite a few online keto groups.
-I enjoy talking to like-minded people about keto and I also get a lot of useful information that way.
-I do notice a lot of confusion and misunderstandings about what keto actually is.
-For me it is all about healthy eating but I hear so many people claiming they are also doing keto while eating processed foods for example.
+Talking to like-minded people about keto is something I really enjoy and I also get a lot of useful information that way.
+But I do notice a lot of confusion and misunderstandings about what keto actually is.
+For me it is all about healthy eating.
+So why is it that I hear so many people claiming they are also doing keto while eating processed foods?
 Is there an easy way for me to explain the difference?‘

 Great question!
-Different people, different ideas and in the keto world this is just a given: there are many different theories on what a ketogenic lifestyle should look like.
+Different people, different ideas: there are many different theories on what a ketogenic lifestyle should look like.
 And truth be told, through my many years of studying and self-experimentation I have concluded there really is not one size fits all when it comes to keto.

 While I do always teach people to start out with a low carb/moderate protein/high fat diet, there are plenty of variants one can experiment with when keto adaptation and metabolic flexibility are achieved.
 These variants do all have one thing in common though: they are about healthy unprocessed foods.

-So I have come up with a concise, and hopefully easy to understand, list that will help to explain the differences.
+So I have come up with a concise list that will help to explain the differences.
 Here goes:

 A ketogenic lifestyle in general

 Any ketosis inducing way of eating that eliminates all inflammatory, starchy, sugary and processed foods.